 - Claude Code version:

-- The subagent transcript JSON from
+- The subagent transcript JSONL from

 ~/.claude/projects/<project>/. - The parent’s response after the subagent supposedly finished.